 The qualified deferred compensation plans have contribution limits that put a boundary on amount participation.
 There are also non-discrimination rules in place that states if a qualified plan is open, it is accessible for all employees and should benefit everyone equally.

 If a business is bankrupt or is in any financial crisis, the creditors have the authority to claim this amount.
-An example of a non-qualified deferred compensation plan is SERP or supplemental executive retirement plan.
+An example of a non-qualified plan is SERP or supplemental executive retirement plan.

 Advantages of deferred compensation

-The advantages of deferred compensation plans are as follows
+The advantages are as follows

 - The IRS does not have a limit on contributions, and an individual can easily defer a good amount in this scheme to increase your retirement money.

 - It is up to the individual how he wants to pan out his deferred compensation.
 When he is in a low tax bracket, he can increase the amount whereas during the high tax brackets he can postpone or lower the amount.